 For a long time there’s been a clinical link between stress and heart attacks.
 This is why it’s important to relax more too.

-Those are physical cahnges we can all make right now to lower the actual chances of having a heart attack, or another hart attack but, whilst helping, these wont solve the psychological issues and the irrational fear.
+Those are physical changes we can all make right now to lower the actual chances of having a heart attack, or another hart attack but, whilst helping, these wont solve the psychological issues and the irrational fear so take a look at one of our recommended, self-help treatment programs that are all guaranteed, proven and effective.